Ryzeson/Running-App/Documentation/project_summary.md

-# Project Highlights and Lessons Learned
+# Project Summary
 The purpose of this document is to detail the technology, tools, languages, frameworks, concepts, skills, and any other ideas that I encountered while building this project.
 This document was created mostly for my sake, in order to remember, reference, and solidify all of the many things I learned throughout this process, but will also serve to highlight all the technological facets that this project touches upon.

 # JavaScript
-When I started this project, I made some simple JavaScript games in the past, but this introduced me to many intermediate concepts for the first time.
+When I started this project, I made some simple JavaScript games in the past, but this introduced me to more intermediate concepts for the first time.

 ## Promises and Async/Await